OpenEstate/OpenEstate-IO/Trovit/README.md

 [*Trovit.com*](https://www.trovit.com) only provided a written documentation for the XML format.
-Based on this documentation we've created an [inofficial XSD](specs/inofficial.xsd) file.
-The inofficial XSD file was used for generation of Java classes via JAXB.
+Based on this documentation we've created an [unofficial XSD](specs/unofficial.xsd) file.
+The unofficial XSD file was used for generation of Java classes via JAXB.